Why Internet Regulatory Bodies Matter More Than Ever in 2025

 3. AI, Cloud Services, and the Metaverse Demand Global Standards

-Without unified standards, compatibility issues and security gaps would quickly emerge.
+Without these standards, compatibility issues and security gaps would emerge.

 4. Protecting Domain Integrity and Preventing Abuse

-Domain misuse, phishing sites, malicious redirects, and fake portals continue to grow.
-ICANN and DNS governance groups maintain:
+Domain misuse, phishing, fake portals, and redirects continue to rise.
+ICANN and DNS governance bodies maintain:

 - International cooperation against cybercrime

-A stable DNS is the backbone of online commerce, communication, and global business operations.
+A stable DNS underpins online commerce, communication, and global business.

 5. Increasing Geo-Political Pressure Requires Neutral Governance

-Countries are introducing stricter digital policies, including content rules, data sovereignty laws, and cybersecurity mandates.
-As governments assert more national control, neutral global bodies ensure that:
+Countries are enforcing stricter digital policies, including content rules, data sovereignty laws, and cybersecurity mandates.
+Neutral international bodies ensure:

-- No single nation controls the core internet infrastructure
+- No single nation controls core internet functions

 About IPv4Hub.net